On the Adversarial Transferability of Generalized "Skip Connections": Proposed Skip Gradient Method (SGM)

 \section{Proposed Skip Gradient Method (SGM)}

 In this section, we first introduce the gradient decomposition of skip connection and residual module.
-Following that, we propose our Skip Gradient Method (SGM) for ResNet-like architectures, then extend it to transformer architectures and other modern neural networks with length-varying paths.
+Following that, we propose our Skip Gradient Method (SGM) for ResNet-like architectures, then extend it to transformer architectures and other modern models with varying-length paths.